Nicole A. Williams: Early life and career

 Williams was born on September 23, 1977, in Washington, D.C.
 She attended the University of Pittsburgh, where she earned a B.A. degree in history and communications in 1999, and the University of Pittsburgh School of Law, where she earned a J.D. degree in 2002.
 She was admitted into the Maryland Bar in 2002, the District of Columbia Bar in 2005, and the Virginia State Bar in 2015.
 After graduating, Williams worked as an attorney for several law firms, including Ober, Kaler, Grimes & Shriver, Hileman & Williams, and Rees Broome.

-Williams got involved with politics in 2010 when she filed to run for the Maryland House of Delegates in District 23A.
-In 2012, she successfully ran for Delegate to the Democratic National Convention, representing Barack Obama.
-In 2014, Williams graduated from a training course hosted by Emerge Maryland, an organization created to prepare potential female Democratic candidates for public office, and successfully ran for the Prince George's County Democratic Central Committee, representing District 22 At Large.
-In September 2017, she again announced her candidacy for the House of Delegates in District 22.
+Williams first became involved with politics in 2010, when she filed to run for the Maryland House of Delegates in District 23A.
+In 2012, she successfully ran for delegate to the Democratic National Convention, representing Barack Obama.
+In 2014, Williams graduated from a training course hosted by Emerge Maryland, an organization created to prepare potential female Democratic candidates for public office, and ran for the Prince George's County Democratic Central Committee, representing District 22.
+In September 2017, she announced that she would run for the Maryland House of Delegates in 2018.
 She came in fourth place in a field of five candidates, receiving 13.8 percent of the vote.
-In December 2018, Williams was elected to be the 3rd Vice Chair of the Maryland Democratic Party.
+In December 2018, Williams was elected to be the 3rd vice chair of the Maryland Democratic Party.

-In October 2019, Delegate Tawanna P. Gaines resigned from the Maryland House of Delegates after being indicted on wire fraud charges.
-Following speculation, Williams applied to fill the vacancy left by the former Delegate.
-Her candidacy was endorsed by state Senator Paul G. Pinsky and Delegates Anne Healey and Alonzo T. Washington, and the central committee recommend Williams to Governor Larry Hogan to fill the vacant seat.

-Since 2019, Williams has served on the Board of Directors for Emerge Maryland.
+Since 2019, Williams has served on the board of directors of Emerge Maryland.

 In the legislature

-After the resignation of Delegate Tawanna P. Gaines, the Prince George's County Democratic Central Committee recommended Williams to the Governor to fill the vacant seat.
-Governor Hogan appointed Williams on November 15, 2019.
-Williams was sworn in as a Delegate on December 6, 2019, and assigned to the House Judiciary committee.
+In October 2019, after state delegate Tawanna P. Gaines resigned from the Maryland House of Delegates after being indicted on wire fraud charges, Williams applied to serve the remainder of Gaines's term.
+Her candidacy was endorsed by state senator Paul G. Pinsky and state delegates Anne Healey and Alonzo T. Washington.
+The Prince George's County Democratic Central Committee voted to recommend Williams to Governor Larry Hogan to fill the vacant seat in October 2019.
+Hogan appointed her to the Maryland House of Delegates on November 15, 2019, and Williams was sworn in on December 6, 2019.
+She was a member of the Judiciary Committee from 2020 to 2027.

-In 2020, Williams ran as a delegate to the 2020 Democratic National Convention, representing Elizabeth Warren.
+Williams ran as a delegate to the 2020 Democratic National Convention, pledged to Elizabeth Warren.
 She was an at-large delegate to the 2024 Democratic National Convention, pledged to Kamala Harris.

+2026 congressional campaign

+In February 2026, Williams announced that she would run for Maryland's 5th congressional district in 2026, seeking to succeed Steny Hoyer, who is retiring.
+During her campaign, Williams campaigned on a platform centered on preserving democracy and addressing affordability concerns, and criticized the second Trump administration for federal mass layoffs that affected thousands of the district's residents.
+Williams suspended her campaign for Congress on May 5, 2026, saying that she no longer had the financial resources to compete in the crowded Democratic primary.
+She remained on the ballot and placed ninth in the Democratic primary with 1.4 percent of the vote.